metarex-media/mrx-tool/HELP.md

 incremental stream id, they are placed immediately before the manifest partition.
 Then the footer partition follows the manifest partition.

-The essence keys for generic stream partitions follow RP2057 and ST 410, with the addition of the use of the 13th byte in the key.
-This is to flag if the data is binary or text based where the 1st bit of the 13byte equals 1 for binary data, it remains 0 for text data.
+The essence keys for generic stream partitions follow RP2057 and [ST 410][410], with the addition of the use of the 13th byte in the key.
+This is to flag if the data is binary or text based where the 1st bit of the 13th byte equals 1 for binary data, it remains 0 for text data.

 The timing rules are as follows: